wollewald/ADS1220_WE/README.md

 On my website you find:

-1) An article about the ADS1220 and the use of thhis library
+1) An article about the ADS1220 and the use of this library

 https://wolles-elektronikkiste.de/ads1220-4-kanal-24-bit-a-d-wandler       (German)